-Michael Loguidice is a cardiologist who is board certified in Internal Medicine and Cardiovascular Disease.
-He is board eligible in Clinical Cardiac Electrophysiology, planning to take the board exam at the end of 2021.
+Michael Loguidice is a cardiologist who is board certified in Internal Medicine, Cardiovascular Disease and Clinical Cardiac Electrophysiology.

 Growing up in Pennsylvania, he completed both his undergraduate coursework and medical degree in Philadelphia.
 He graduated with honors from the University of Pennsylvania before receiving his medical degree at the Lewis Katz School of Medicine at Temple University.
 He then moved to Charlottesville, Virginia where he completed his Internal Medicine internship and residency at the University of Virginia Medical Center.
 After residency, he moved to Dallas, Texas where he completed both his General Cardiology Fellowship and Advanced Fellowship in Clinical Cardiac Electrophysiology at the University of Texas Southwestern Medical Center.

 Dr. Loguidice treats heart rhythm disorders such as supraventricular tachycardia, atrial fibrillation/flutter, and ventricular tachycardia with simple and complex atrial and ventricular catheter ablation therapy, cardioversions, and anti-arrhythmic medications.
 He implants traditional and leadless pacemakers for bradycardia, traditional and subcutaneous defibrillators for prevention of sudden cardiac death, cardiac resynchronization therapy devices and cardiac contractility modulators for patients with severe heart failure, and the Watchman device in select patients with atrial fibrillation.

 In his free time, he enjoys playing his guitar, seeing live music, and engaging in an active life style through hiking, running, kayaking, and yoga.